saxinte/visual-responsive-testing/README.md

 > A place is needed by Galen for testing pages.
 I use a server created with Grunt for my personal facilities but you can host them where you want and update the "test-example.test" file. (galen-tests/tests)

 ### Running Tests
 All reports are located in galen-tests/reports after running tests.
+Galen generates a lot of stuff but just open the "report.html" file to access to the report result.

 #### First Test: page-fail.html
 Open a new tab and run the following comand to run tests on "page-fail.html":